remirobert/rocko/README.md

 </br></br>

-⚠️ This project under development ⭐️.
+⚠️ This project is under development ⭐️.

 #Installation